DCRUSTODC/.github/profile/README.md

 ## 🌎 Join DCRUST Open Source Developers Community
 To get involved with our community, please make sure you are familiar with the project's [Code of Conduct](https://github.com/DCRUSTODC/.github/blob/main/profile/code-of-conduct.md).

+A custom compilation of resources to learn the latest tech to follow is available [here](https://github.com/DCRUSTODC/.github/blob/main/resources.md).

 We're a community of great people who are passionate about open source and collaborative events.
-There are several ways to communicate with other people working on the other projects:
+There are several ways to communicate with other people working on several other projects.

 ## 📑 Getting started
 Are you wondering where to look first?
 Then search no more!
-Here are some great first [contributions list](https://dcrustodc.netlify.app/) spots to visit, so as to get acquainted with the project and tools:
+Here are some great [first contribution topics](https://dcrustodc.netlify.app/) to read about, so as to get acquainted with the project and tools!

 ## 👩🏽‍💻 Contribute to DCRUSTODC
 First of all, thanks for getting involved! ✨

-There are many awesome ways to contribute to the DCRUSTODC Initiative.
+There are many awesome ways to contribute to the DCRUSTODC.
 (Code isn't the only way to help out! ❤️) The below table gives you an idea of how contributions are recognized in the project.

 Emoji/Type | Represents | Emoji/Type | Represents | Emoji/Type | Represents |